These simple physical therapy exercises can help strengthen muscles and promote blood flow, which can speed up recovery from hip replacement surgery.

 Hip Surgery

-Minimally invasive hip replacement requires a smaller incision than a traditional hip replacement.
-Where the incision is made can vary.
-A surgeon must use specially designed surgical tools to prepare the bone and attach the new hip components.
+Minimally invasive hip replacement uses a smaller incision whose location varies.
+Specialized surgical tools to prepare the bone and attach the prosthetic are used.

-Minimally invasive hip replacement surgery is just like traditional hip replacement surgery, but performed using a smaller incision and less damage to tissue.
-If performed by an experienced surgeon, the patient may have an easier recovery.
+Minimally invasive hip replacement surgery uses a smaller incision and causes less tissue damage.
+With an experienced surgeon, the patient's recovery may be easier.

 A patient scheduled for joint replacement surgery may be asked to engage in pre-surgical weight loss, hip strengthening exercises, and making changes at home.